citp/privacy-policy-historical/h/ha/hal/halfords.com.md

-> *The following text is extracted and transformed from the halfords.com privacy policy that was archived on 2017-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171120180046id_/http%3A//www.halfords.com/webapp/wcs/stores/servlet/CSCategoryDisplay%3FstoreId%3D10001%26langId%3D-1%26catalogId%3D21202%26categoryId%3D292512%26topCategoryId%3D292503%23tab_privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the halfords.com privacy policy that was archived on 2018-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180523010845id_/http%3A//www.halfords.com/webapp/wcs/stores/servlet/CSCategoryDisplay%3FstoreId%3D10001%26langId%3D-1%26catalogId%3D21202%26categoryId%3D292512%26topCategoryId%3D292503%23tab_privacypolicy) for the most accurate reproduction.*

 # Help & Advice | Customer Services | Policies & Regulations

   * App Terms and Conditions
   * Website Terms and Conditions
   * Terms of Use
+  * App Privacy Policy
   * Privacy Policy
+  * Olapic Terms and Conditions
   * Cookie Policy
   * Chemical Regulations
   * Terms for free in-store WiFi